 I'm HIV positive, very low viral load & great t-cell count (not on meds).
 I've been reading recently that flu shots aren't all they're cracked up to be.
 What are the dangers of a flu shot, and if my immune system is already doing well, should I still get a flu shot?

-While the inactivated influenza vaccine (the shot) is recommended, people with HIV/AIDS are not recommended to receive the live influenza virus vaccine, called FluMist.
+While the inactivated influenza vaccine (the shot) is recommended, people with HIV are not recommended to receive the live attenuated influenza vaccine (LAIV), called FluMist.
 FluMist is a mist administered through nasal passageways and contains a weakened form of the live flu virus.
-Because it contains weakened, but still live, virus, it can compromise the immune systems of those living with HIV, even if they are currently quite healthy.
-Anyone with suppressed or compromised immune systems, pregnant women, and those with chronic illness should also avoid FluMist.
+Because it contains weakened, but still live, virus, it may compromise the immune systems of those living with HIV, even if they're currently quite healthy.
+FluMist isn't recommended for anyone with suppressed or compromised immune systems, pregnant women, and those with chronic illness at this time.

-During flu season, it will be paramount to keep an eye on your surroundings.
-If you are likely to come in direct contact with someone with the flu, either through casual contact or in occupational settings, antiviral medications may help prevent the flu infection.
+During flu season, it'll be paramount to keep an eye on your surroundings.
+If you're likely to come in direct contact with someone with the flu, either through casual contact or in occupational settings, antiviral medications may help prevent the flu infection.
 Chemoprophylaxis, or "chemical prevention," can be taken for up to seven days to prevent getting the flu if you have high exposures to other people with influenza.
-There are no published data on any dangerous interactions between anti-influenza chemoprophylaxis and drugs normally used in the management of HIV.
+There is no published data on any dangerous interactions between anti-influenza chemoprophylaxis and drugs normally used in the management of HIV.